 Although there are points of contact between blockchain and esports(see here), the attempts have also not been realized lately due to the lack of entrepreneurial structures in esports and not least due to the waning interest of “consumers” AND “investors” in esports.
 Instead, classic sports marketing, which has always been treated very disparagingly by esports, is experiencing a major renaissance.

-While in esports fewer and fewer “movers and shakers” are interested in hiring professionals to put their own companies on a solid footing, and accordingly less and less appropriate compensation is being paid, the situation is completely different in the blockchain company sector: solid financing, professional structures and a high interest in establishing secure and future-oriented legal structures and contract constructions.
+While fewer and fewer “movers and shakers” in esports are interested in hiring professionals to put their own companies on a solid footing and, accordingly, less and less appropriate remuneration is being paid, the situation is completely different in the blockchain company sector: solid financing, professional structures and a high level of interest in establishing secure and future-oriented legal structures and contractual constructions .

 Who would have thought that?